wlonk/arcadia/arcadia.md

 give them passion tokens).
 TODO: Give these real names. "clout"?
 Something more period?

 Characters have relationships with NPCs and each other.
+Relationships are rated from one to three.

 When you first make characters, there are formal relationships defined by your social role and emotional relationships defined by your desires.
 Use these to